 "The GTOs' place of residence said everything.
 They were lodged in the basement of Frank Zappa's Laurel Canyon fortress.
 The historic old house, built by cowboy star Tom Mix from the silent movie days, was known as the Log Cabin.
 Alongside the row of rooms occupied by the girls was a single bowling lane.

 One day Alice and I were lounging around the basement, helping Miss Christine baby-sit the littlest Zappa, Moon Unit.
 Zappa and his band, the Mothers of Invention, were off touring.
 Their records 'Freak Out!' and 'Absolutely Free' were getting a lot of attention, especially with those who liked it freaky.
-You could look at Zappa and see nothing but a clownish character, and hear nothing but a dense sound collage.
-But as Alice would later point out, the guy was a maestro—and he was not a little intimidating.

 So Alice was playing with the baby when he turned to kiss Miss Christine's hand and said imploringly, "Can you get Zappa to give us a record deal?"